ChandrashekarCR/mgps_optimization/README.md

 ![Ensemble Learner Workflow](report/workflows/ensemble_model.png)

-*This workflow illustrates the ensemble learning pipeline, combining predictions from multiple models (XGBoost, LightGBM, CatBoost, TabPFN, GrowNet, Neural Networks) at each hierarchical layer, and using meta-models for final prediction.*
+*Combines predictions from multiple models at each hierarchical layer, using meta-models for final prediction.*

 **Note:**
 The data file path is hardcoded in the script for demonstration and development purposes.